No Fees Unless We Win

 Indivior, Inc. and Aquestive Therapeutics Inc. are the pharmaceutical companies named as defendants in the Suboxone lawsuits.
 Indivior, specifically, is the primary manufacturer of the drug, but both companies play a significant role in the production and marketing of Suboxone.

 Indivior was originally a division of Reckitt Benckiser, a larger pharmaceutical company based in the United Kingdom.
-When the market for opioid dependency drugs expanded, Reckitt spun off Indivior as a separate publicly traded company.
+When the market for opioid dependence drugs expanded, Reckitt spun off Indivior as a separate publicly traded company.
 Indivior's close relationship with Reckitt, which continues to own a significant percentage of shares, adds weight to their involvement in lawsuits against Suboxone.

 It should be noted that Indivior has paid Suboxone settlements stemming from its activities in marketing and selling Suboxone.